 Simply put, they won’t really get the chance to notice all these amazing things about your company if they’re not wowed by you in the first place?
 And why should they – whatever line of work you are in, we are pretty sure it’s saturated, full of competition.
 Now, one of the main avenues of creating first impressions are websites, cold calls, and your office.
 Today, we will be dealing with the third option.

 Namely, your office is a reflection of your company.
 Its style, decor, the actual size of the place, it all points towards just how successful you are.
-A big, lavishly decorated office with cheerful staff will let a customer now they are in the right place.
+A big, lavishly decorated office with a welcoming lounge and cheerful staff will let a customer know they are in the right place.
 A dirty, cramped office with glum employees does not make people feel confident in your abilities.
 Namely, it makes you seem like business isn’t going well, even though it might be amazing.
 So, with that in mind, we suggest you read the article below and figure out exactly how to impress every client that walks through your door.

 Prepare your employees